Kotlin/dataframe/docs/StardustDocs/topics/gradle.md

 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Schemas-->

+In Gradle project `Kotlin DataFrame` provides
+1. Annotation processing for generation of extension properties
+2. Annotation processing for `DataSchema` inference from datasets.
-In Gradle project `Kotlin DataFrame` provides annotation processing for generation of extension properties and gradle tasks to `DataSchema` inference from datasets.
+3. Gradle task for `DataSchema` inference from datasets.

 To use [extension properties API](extensionPropertiesApi.md) in Gradle project you should [configure Kotlin DataFrame plugin](installation.md#gradle-plugin-configuration).